 What If You Won the Lottery?Financial

-Recently, the Powerball lottery was up to a $1.6 billion prize, the largest lottery jackpot in U.S. history!
+Powerball recently announced that the lottery is expected to reach $1.7 billion, which is the largest lottery jackpot in U.S. history!

 A news reporter interviewed people on the street and asked, "What would you do if you won the lottery?"
 People rattled off all the things they would buy.
 "A new sports car for every day of the week."
 "A mansion in the Caribbean."
 One guy thought about his church first and answered, "I would buy the church all new Bibles."

 Most church members would hopefully answer something like this, "I would tithe first, then..." but would we really?